temporalio/proposals/go/workflow-interceptor-updates.md

 For discussion:

 * This matches Java feature-wise, is this enough?
 Does Java impl not trace anything we might want to?
-* Do we want to do anything with the existing `opentracing` stuff as part of this?
+* Do we want to do anything with the existing `opentracing` Go SDK implementation as part of this?